 “Despite the competitive advantage that dynamic pricing can confer, few omnichannel retailers have developed this capability.
 Some are only now starting to explore the potential of dynamic pricing.
 Other retailers conducted half-hearted and poorly planned pilots that, unsurprisingly, had little impact and thus failed to get the organization’s buy-in.”

-Express Analytics data analytics services provide thorough and streamlined data governance capabilities to cleanse, organize and unify unstructured data.
+Express Analytics data analytics services provide thorough and streamlined data governance capabilities to cleanse, organize, and unify unstructured data.

 Price elasticity of demand, in simple terms, is a variable that denotes how much the aggregate demand of a product will change because of a change in its price.

-For instance, if you price a product lower than the average market price in the hopes of gaining more market share, and it turns out to be less elastic, you will just end up losing profit margins.
+For instance, if you price a product lower than the average market price in the hopes of gaining more market share, and it turns out to be less elastic, you will end up losing profit margins.

 What are Electronic Shelf Labels and How They Can Help

-As traditional retail is much more than just software and virtual algorithms when compared to e-commerce, it is only natural that a physical piece of hardware also is deployed to facilitate the dynamic pricing engines.
+As traditional retail is much more than just software and virtual algorithms when compared to e-commerce, it is only natural that a physical piece of hardware is also deployed to facilitate the dynamic pricing engines.

 Therefore, one of the greatest weapons in traditional retail’s dynamic pricing arsenal is Electronic Shelf Labels (ESL).